 - Astragalus desereticus (2005 - critical habitat designation)

-- Astragalus holmgreniorum and Astragalus ampullarioides (2004 - critical habitat designation)
+- Astragalus holmgreniorum and Astragalus ampullarioides (2004 - critical habitat designation - successful)

-- This action was successful.
-See Saving the Holmgren's Milkvetch
+- Re: successful CH designations, see: Saving the Holmgren's Milkvetch

 and Saving the Shivwitz Milkvetch.